grafana/grafana-operator/documentation/api.md

-Selects a key from a ConfigMap.
+ConfigMapRef is a reference to a ConfigMap data field containing the dashboard's JSON

 <table>
     <thead>